 "Pont des Deux Rives" over the Rhine (Strasbourg)

-The Master in Continental Water Sustainability is a two-year international programme dedicated to understanding and addressing the major challenges related to the sustainability of continental hydrosystems (rivers, lakes, wetlands etc).
+The Master in Continental Water Sustainability is a two-year international programme, fully taught in English, dedicated to understanding and addressing the major challenges related to the sustainability of continental hydrosystems (rivers, lakes, wetlands etc).
 This programme of excellence leads to a double degree, awarded on the one hand by the University of Strasbourg, co-accredited by the National School for Water and Environmental Engineering at Strasbourg (ENGEES), and on the other hand by the Karlsruhe Institute of Technology (KIT).

 Designed to respond to global water management challenges (such as water governance, ecological restoration, urban hydrology, climate issues, pollution, water use conflicts, etc.), the programme trains professionals capable of analysing socio-hydrosystems, designing innovative solutions, and implementing them in diverse environmental, social and institutional contexts.